pmvr/micropython-curve25519/README.md

 * One for the SHA512 `mpy-modules/sha512/`, where I modfied [this](https://github.com/routar/C-SHA2) code.
 * And one for X25519 `mpy-modules/curve25519/`.

-The the resulting two mpy-files have have to be copied to a Pyboard.
+After compilation to machine code, the two mpy-files have to be copied to a Pyboard.

 ## Results
-The results are received on a Pyboard ([STM32F722IEK](https://store.micropython.org/product/PYBD-SF2-W4F2)).
+The following results are received on a Pyboard ([STM32F722IEK](https://store.micropython.org/product/PYBD-SF2-W4F2)).
 ### X25519
 Python script `x25519.py`